fish-shell/fish-shell/sphinx_doc_src/index.rst

 Executing Bash
 --------------

-If fish is your default shell and you want to copy commands from the internet, that are written in a different shell language, bash for example, you can proceed in the following way:
+If fish is your default shell and you want to copy commands from the internet that are written in a different shell language, bash for example, you can proceed in the following way:

 Consider, that ``bash`` is also a command.
 With ``man bash`` you can see that there are two ways to do this: